No protests in NASCAR after warnings from executives | FOX Sports

 No protests in NASCAR after warnings from executives

 LOUDON, N.H.
-(AP) It appeared no drivers, crew or other team members protested during the national anthem Sunday prior to a race at New Hampshire Motorspeedway.
+(AP) President Donald Trump tweeted he was proud of NASCAR because no drivers, crew or other team members protested during the national anthem Sunday prior to a race at New Hampshire Motorspeedway.

+”So proud of NASCAR and its supporters and fans.
+They won’t put up with disrespecting our Country or our Flag – they said it loud and clear!”
+Trump tweeted Monday.

 Childress said he told his team that ”anybody that works for me should respect the country we live in.
 So many people gave their lives for it.
 This is America.”